Greggmar Swift

-Greggmar Orial Swift (born 16 February 1991 in Bridgetown) is a sprint hurdler from Barbados.
+Greggmar Orial Swift (born 16 February 1991) is a Barbadian sprint hurdler.
 Greggmar attended Indiana State University, where he studied Insurance & Risk Management and was a Five-time All-American in the 60-meter and 110-meter hurdles.
 He competed in the 110 metres hurdles at the 2012 Summer Olympics.
 He qualified for the 2015 Pan-Am Games with his gold medal win at the Universiade.